 #5.
 Neglect personal hygiene.
 You can help the environment by going au natural.

 #4.
 Expect someone else to fix a problem you created and are responsible for.

 #3.
 Fall asleep at your desk.
 Not going to bed on time the night before is an excellent way to excel at this.
-Be careful; they may assume you are sleepy because you are working too hard and want to be promoted.
+But be careful; they may assume you are sleepy because you work too hard and want to be promoted.

 #2.
 Trash your boss, company, coworkers, or customers on social media.
 Be sure and post it to Facebook, Instagram, Twitter, and highlight it on Linkedin.

 And the #1 way to avoid being promoted at work is: